-She is currently Chief Executive Officer of the Australian Sugar Milling Council.
+She was most recently the Chief Executive Officer of the Australian Sugar Milling Council.
 Immediately prior to joining the Council, she led Shell Australia’s East Coast Government and Corporate Affairs team that provided corporate affairs and social performance support across multiple business lines.

 Jane Walker – Commissioner